A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control

 where $x_{min}, x_{max}$ are defined based on the current position of the support foot and the robot capability.
 In addition to these constraints, to keep the ZMP within the support polygon, the following constraints are considered:

 where $z_{x_{min}}, z_{x_{max}}$ are defined based on the walking phase and the size of the foot (please look at Fig.~\ref{fig:ConstraintsVisualization}. (b, c)).
-It should be mentioned that the feet size of the robot is considered a bit smaller (scale = 0.9) than the real feet size to prevent ZMP from being too close to the borders of support polygon.
+It should be mentioned that the foot size of the robot is considered a bit smaller (scale = 0.9) than the real foot size to prevent ZMP from being too close to the borders of the support polygon.